jimmy706/junedang-blog-pages/jekyll/monorepo-the-solution-to-microfrontend-development-challenges-24jh.md

+---
+title: Monorepo the solution to Microfrontend development challenges
+layout: post
+date: 2023-03-11
+description: Monorepo the solution to Microfrontend development challenges
+---

 As technology advances and businesses become increasingly complex, front-end applications built from a single, monolithic resource are struggling to keep up with the growing demands of both businesses and customers.